maxim2266/lsch/README.md

 $ dirt COMMAND [OPTIONS]...
 ```
 where `COMMAND` is one of the following:
-- `init`: initialises the current directory for tracking.
+- `init`: initialise the current directory for tracking.
-- `commit`: records the state of the directory tree rooted at the current directory.
+- `commit`: record the state of the directory tree rooted at the current directory.
-- `list`: displays all the files added, deleted, or modified since the last `commit`.
+- `list`, `ls`: display all the files added, deleted, or modified since the last `commit`.
-- `help`: displays a help string.
+- `help`: show help string.

 The `dirt list` command displays changed, added, and removed files, one per line, each prefixed
 by a status symbol and a space.
 The status symbol is '`+`' for added files,